 Sunrise and sunset times are computed by Weatherzone using formulae that are in the public domain.

-Tidal times are computed by Weatherzone using hydrographical data originally sourced from the British Navy.
+Tidal times are computed by Weatherzone using hydrographical data originally sourced from the BOM.

 Surf reports and forecasts